TagsRocks/NewsWebServer/README.md

 The sessions work by simply incrementing a number, in reality this would be something more like a hash of the username/ip/random number or something else guaranteed to be unique.

-I would also employ the microservice architecture, having the databases on separate servers exposing an API for setting and retrieving data.
+I would also employ the microservice architecture, having the databases on separate servers (possibly on a private local network or bound via vpn) exposing an API for setting and retrieving data.
 For a large project I'd imagine there would be numerous servers and databases required so the architecture of the backend would have more consideration.